bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 Amd with more components coming down the pike I wanted to ensure the system had integrity.
 I also wanted to ensure that I didn't load more components than was necessary for a given page to operate.
 For instance, the page that loaded projects didn't need the configuration component to be present until a project was loaded.

 ## Some Behavior of CanDI instances

 * a registered entry is only considered resolved when its dependencies (if any) are all resolved.
 * registered entry values can be re-set
 * if a entry is configured to be "final" it can only be set once; re-sets will throw errors.
-* get(name) is asynchronous; it only returns when dependencies are resolved.
+* get(key) is asynchronous; it only returns when dependencies are resolved.
-* value(name) is synchronous; it returns undefined (but does not throw) if the entry for name is pending.
+* value(key) is synchronous; it returns undefined (but does not throw) if the entry for key is pending.
-* if maxTime is passed to get(name, maxTime), it will throw if dependencies are not resolved before the time limit.
+* if maxTime is passed to get(key, maxTime), it will throw if dependencies are not resolved before the time limit.
-* it is not an error to call `get(name)` or `has(name)` before the entry name has been defined.
+* it is not an error to call `get(key)` or `has(key)` before the entry key has been defined.

+## A few notes on terminology

+The terminology used here isn't based on any formal or theoretical model;
+just observed patterns of key/value usage in the JS community.
+There are cases where a term has a synonym described below in parentheses.

+* **Entry** (a.k.a. "entity") A collective term for everything keyed off a single key; this includes the key, the resource and the value
+* **Key** (a.k.a. "key") A unique value used to identify a single Entry. / In general, keys are strings; but as they are used throughout as Map instance keys, practically any JS token can be used as a key.
+* **Resource** The resource is "that which produces the value associated with a key."
+  For Value type entries, an entries' resource _is_ its value.
+For 'func'/'comp' entries, they are the _basis_ for an entries' value.
+* **Value** The _expression_ of an entries' resource.
+* **Type** the variation of how an entry expresses its value based on its resource. currently the type options are 'value', 'func' and 'comp'.
+* **config** (a.k.a. configuration) The behavioral modifiers that affect how a resource is transmuted into a value, including how often / if its resource can be updated, injected args for function-based entries, and whether it is asynchronous.
+Configuration _must_ include type, but all other fields in a configuration are optional.
+  Configuration is stored internally as a POJO meeting the type requirements detailed in `type.ts`.
+* **Resolved** (antonym: pending) An entry is resolved when it's value is "pending".
+Async 'func' / 'comp' entries are resolved when its promise completes (for the first time).
+Even if its resource is updated later on, it is considered "resolved" and presents its former value until the next promise resolution.
+(I.e., when an entry resolves, it stays resolved, even if its resource/value changes).
+* **Registered** (a.k.a. defined) entries have a defined configuration paired with a given key.
+  (and usually, it also has a resource as well.)
+  Resolved entries are by definition Registered, but not necessarily the other way around.

 ## Resource types and configuration